immutaverse/rp2350-ex-mkt-sign-via-action/ReadMe.md

 ## Important:
 * NOTE: We pull the signing secret from a variable defined for our repository.
-When you fork this so you can sign your own file. you will need to declare your own secret with a private signing key.
+When you fork this so you can sign your own key you will need to declare your own secret with a private signing key.